Carmel College, Oxfordshire: History and general information

 Boarding fees in 1996 were £10,000 per school term, £30,000 per year.
 From 1990 it was the most expensive boarding school in the country.
 There were many students from abroad, especially in later years, and some scholarships.
 Many students went on to university, including major universities in Britain and overseas.

-Upon closure of the school, many pupils were transferred to a boarding school in Bristol, Clifton College, which until May 2005 had a Jewish boarding house.
+When the school closed, many pupils were transferred to a boarding school in Bristol, Clifton College, which until May 2005 had a Jewish boarding house.

 The school practised a mainstream Orthodox Judaism, more Orthodox than the practice of most of the pupils' families.
-The aim was to turn out students who were authentic Jews, but also aware of secular modes of thought.
+The aim was to turn out students who were informed Jews, but also aware of secular modes of thought.